Driving tips for long journeys

 If you're driving for hours at a time, factor in 15 minute breaks every 2 hours.
 It's the minimum rest you need to stay alert.

-Summer or winter, there are things you need with you on a long journey:
+Summer or winter, there are some things you're going to need with you on a long journey:

 |Summer trip list||Winter trip list||All the time|